Open Data Hub logo

 Verification

 • The output shows an alphabetical list of all installed Python packages and their versions.
-For example, if you use this command immediately after creating a notebook server that uses the Minimal image, the first packages shown are similar to the following:
+For example, if you use the pip list command immediately after creating a notebook server that uses the Minimal image, the first packages shown are similar to the following:

 Package Version